 - 1. Childcare fees are set by the Tatura Children's Centre Committee of Management and reviewed twice yearly. - 2.
 Payment for childcare will be invoiced fortnightly after the service has been provided.
 Invoices with details of the amount owing will be available at the centre.
 These accounts include the following details: - a.
 Centre provider number, - b. debtor number, - c. child's name, - d. fortnight date ending, - e. date payment is due, - f. amount outstanding (if applicable) and, - g. the total amount owing. - 3.
-Parents/guardians can make payments via the internet, at the Commonwealth Bank Tatura branch or at the centre. - 4.
+Parents/guardians can make payments via the internet, or at a Commonwealth Bank branch. - 4.
 Fees are required to be paid within 14 days issue of invoice. - 5.
 Payment for occasional care must be made on the day care is provided. - 6.
 Parents/guardians are encouraged to inform the Director of issues they are encountering with the payment of fees.
 The Director will endeavor to establish a suitable arrangement for payment of fees.
 (Refer Outstanding Fees Policy). - 7.
 Tatura Children's Centre Inc retains the right to withdraw the child/ren from the service if the account remains unpaid.